orra-dev/orra/README.md

 # 🪡 orra

 orra is infrastructure for resilient AI agent workflows.
-It helps your agents recover from failures like API outages, broken evals, and more - keeping your workflows moving forward.
+It helps your agents recover from failures like API outages, failed evals, and more - keeping your workflows moving forward.

 ![](images/orra-diagram.png)

-orra coordinates tasks across your existing stack, agents, tools and services using intelligent reasoning and durable execution — across any language, agent framework or deployment platform.
+By intelligently coordinating tasks across your agents, tools, and existing stack, orra ensures robust execution in any environment.
+It’s designed to work seamlessly with any language, agent framework, or deployment platform.

-* 🧠 Smart pre-evaluated execution plans
+* 🧠 Smart execution plans with automatic agent/service discovery
-* 🎯 Domain grounded
-* 🗿 Durable execution
+* 🗿 Durable execution with state persistence
+* 🎯 Domain grounded verification
+* ↩️ Revert state to handle failures
+* 🕵 Immutable audit logs
 * 🚀 Go fast and save cost with tools as services
-* ↩️ Revert state to handle failures
-* ⛑️ Automatic service health monitoring
+* ⛑️ Automatic health monitoring
 * 🔮 Real-time status tracking
+* 🏢 On-premises deployment
-* 🪝 Webhooks for completion and failure monitoring
+* 🪝 Webhooks notifications for completions and failures

 [Learn why we built orra →](https://tinyurl.com/orra-launch-blog-post)

 ### Coming Soon

+* Plug-and-play adapters for popular agent frameworks
+* Integrate existing agent frameworks via SDK adapters with minimal code
+* Scale your workflows with reliable coverage
+* Course correct execution plans for failed evals
 * Agent replay and multi-LLM consensus planning
+* End-to-end encryption
+* Granular workflow access controls
 * Continuous adjustment of Agent workflows during runtime
 * Additional language SDKs - Ruby, DotNet and Go very soon!
 * MCP integration
+* SOC 2 and GDPR readiness to meet the needs of regulated industries

 ## Table of Contents